-Step Seven: Complete an Approved Financial Management Course
+Step Six: Complete an Approved Financial Management Course

 The credit counseling session has to be completed before the bankruptcy petition is filed, but the financial management course (also sometimes called “debtor education”) must be completed at some point after filing and before a discharge can be granted.

 Like credit counseling, the debtor education course is relatively inexpensive and can typically be completed in two hours or less.
 The course is most often completed online.
 But, the purpose is quite a bit different.
 While credit counseling is intended to help ensure that bankruptcy is the right choice, the financial management course is designed to help bankruptcy filers make the most of the opportunities bankruptcy offers.